Jump to content

 Background and resolutions

 The establishment of mobility stations is part of Mainz’s climate protection strategy.
-The “100% Climate Protection Master Plan” (2017) and the Greencity Master Plan M³ (2018) had already defined the integration of climate-friendly transportation as a goal.
-Mobility hubs were explicitly proposed as a measure to optimize transportation connections at key intersections.
+The “100% Climate Protection Master Plan” (2017) and the Greencity Master Plan M³ (2018) had already defined the integration of climate-friendly transportation modes as a goal.
+In these plans, mobility stations were explicitly proposed as a measure to ensure optimal integration of transportation modes at key hubs.

-In the spring of 2024, the City Council approved the development of the concept, and in the fall of 2025, the Mobility Committee approved the phased implementation.
-The first mobility stations were built in late 2025 / early 2026.
+In the spring of 2024, the City Council approved the development of the concept, and in the fall of 2025, the Mobility Committee approved its phased implementation.
+The first mobility stations were installed in late 2025 / early 2026.

-In numerous other cities as well, mobility hubs play a key role in making transfers between various eco-friendly transportation options simple and convenient, thereby making it easier for people to forgo using their own cars.
-They bring these services together in one visible, attractive, and user-friendly location and, as a social gathering place, offer a high quality of stay.
-This also includes consideration for the needs of people with limited mobility.
+In numerous other cities as well, mobility stations play a key role in making transfers between various eco-friendly transportation options straightforward and convenient, thereby making it easier for people to forgo using their own cars.
+They bring these services together in one location to form a visible, attractive, and user-friendly overall offering and, as a social gathering place, provide a high quality of experience.
+This also includes taking into account the needs of people with limited mobility.

-The mobility stations are operated by Mainzer Mobilität in cooperation with the City of Mainz.
+The mobility stations are operated by Mainzer Mobilität in cooperation with the State Capital of Mainz.
 An internal city working group comprising representatives from the transportation administration, urban landscape management, and Mainzer Mobilität is continuously identifying additional suitable locations.

 meinRad as part of the mobile station